SaswatPadhi/2019_CAV_Artifact_100/README.md

 ## LICENSE

-The code in this repository, LoopInvGen and LoopInvGen+HE are all licensed under the [MIT License](LICENSE.md).
+The code in this repository, LoopInvGen and LoopInvGen+HE are all licensed under the [MIT License](LICENSE).

+Copyrights for CVC4, EUSolver, SketchAC and Stoch (included in the VM image) are property of their respective owners.